-Stow, Ohio – Way back in 1977, Stow, Ohio native Mark Vitullo and his girlfriend went to Ann Arbor for a weekend music festival.
+Stow, Ohio – Way back in 1977, Stow, Ohio native Mark Vitullo and his girlfriend went to Ann Arbor, Michigan for a weekend music festival.
 During that weekend, a group of the festivalgoers got together and played a dog Frisbee competition.
 Vitullo watched in amazement.

 Over the years, what started as casual backyard toss and fetch with a Frisbee to give his dogs some exercise, eventually turned into a competitive passion for Vitullo.